McGill Lawrence Internship Awards

 A committee of students, staff, and faculty evaluate the applications.
-Applicants will be contacted regarding the funding decisions that were made of these awards by early April, 2015.
+Applicants will be contacted regarding the funding decisions that were made of these awards by mid-April, 2017.

-- Prior to receiving funding, you must submit a letter of confirmation from your organization acknowleding your internship agreement as well as the acceptance and liability agreement with Reed College.
+- Prior to receiving funding, you must submit a letter of confirmation from your organization acknowledging your internship agreement as well as the acceptance and liability agreement with Reed College.